HL7/phd/src/pagecontent/CompoundNumericObservationProfile.md

-The Compound Numeric Observation Profile is used when the PHD metric measurement contains one of the following attributes:
+The Compound Numeric Observation Profile is used when the PHD metric measurement is a vector or a set of related concepts which may be dimensionless.
+Examples would be the x, y, and z components of the acceleration, the systolic, diastolic, and mean components of a blood pressure measurement, or the set of package positions and associated questions in the Advanced Medication Monitor.
+Outside of the blood pressure, compound numeric measurements are relatively rare.

+The measurement is a compound when the PHD metric contains one of the following attributes:

 <style>table, th, td {
 border: 1px solid black;